kevman3d/ZXSpeccy-z80-projects/README.md

 # FILES
 The following is an index of the files in this repository and will be updated as new files are added.
+## General code examples
+Various small snippets of code to demonstrate various techniques and approaches to a variety of tasks on the ZX spectrum

+- **GENERAL_8x8Char_draw.asm** : How to calculate the screen address of a X,Y location and then draw a 8x8 pixel character
 ## Centipede programming example
 A start on development of an old 1986 notebook plan for a centipede clone for the ZX Spectrum.
 A scanned copy of the notebook is provided.
 This initial set of files demonstrate how to code a simple working centipede control routine.